 Entry Requirements for Bosnia and Herzegovina

-Reports have mentioned that citizens returning home, and residents of Croatia, Montenegro and Serbia do not need the test.
-As this can change very quickly and without notice, we still recommend travellers coming from those areas bring a test.
+Citizens returning home, and residents of Croatia, Montenegro and Serbia do not need the test.

 We spoke directly with the BiH Ministry of Tourism, confirming that as of September 12, all covid-related country bans had been removed.
 They confirmed:

 “That is correct, the borders are now open.
 All are welcome to visit our country.
 But yes, the test is obligated – 48 hour PCR test.”

 The airport in Sarajevo (SJJ) has reopened, although not all normal routes have resumed yet.

 Many cities have already resumed regular flights into Sarajevo, incuding:

 Tourists will find many businesses open, although working hours might be reduced, as well as lowered capacity limits.
 Cafes and restaurants started reopening in May.

 Throughout the fall/winter, many services and businesses have stayed open without lockdowns like some of Europe has seen, but instead, a nightly curfew of 11:00 pm to 5:00 am has been in effect.